Macau Pass

 The Macau Pass (formerly the Transmac IC Card and stylised as MACAU Pass) is a contactless smartcard, first introduced by Transmac in 1999, that can be used to pay for bus fares, shop, and dine in Macau.

-It's a member of the Ministry of Housing and Urban-Rural Development City Union systems.
+It is a member of the Ministry of Housing and Urban-Rural Development City Union systems.

 Acceptance

 The Macau Pass is accepted by: